anivorlis/workshop-chaos-to-order/ex02/README.md

 **There must be a better way!**

-4. (Bonus) Write a function (ex02/compare.py) that compares the results of the different polyonomial fits
+4. (Bonus) Write a function (ex02/compare.py) that compares the results of the different polynomial fits

 ### Success criteria: We can run the full pipeline and get consistent results